SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   collaboration among the team members and errors free.

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
-- Creating multiple environments using same code but with different configuration ?
+Using same code but with different configuration ?
-- What does terraform.tfvars do ?
+- First method is "terraform.tfvars" and what does this do ?
-- How do you control different environments in tfvars method ? using "startswith" function ?
+- How do you control different environments in tfvars method ?
+Using "startswith" function ?
-- We create different buckets and dynamodb tables for dev & prod in tfvars method.
+- We create different buckets and dynamodb tables for Dev & Prod in tfvars method.
 - And also we create different folders for Dev & Prod in VS.
-- Can we use one bucket for both Dev and Prod in tfvars method ?
+- Can we use 1 bucket for both Dev and Prod in tfvars method ?
 YES!
 - So create 2 Buckets & 2 Dynamodb tables in aws console in tfvars method ?
 - You need to initialize Dev backend while "terraform init" and same for Prod also.
 - When you are switching from one env to another env, you must reinitialize it.
 - Then you can terraform plan, apply (or) destroy using -var-file
-- What will happen when you forgot to give -var-file ? it will load default variables.tf
+- What will happen when you forgot to give -var-file ?
+It will load default variables.tf
-- What will happen when you comment variables.tf file ? it will ask for the prompt of var file.
+- What will happen when you comment variables.tf file ?
+It will ask the user to prompt inputs.
 - So that you will come to know i forgot to give -var-file.
-- Only 1 bucket is created for workspace, inside that it will automatically create a default bucket "env:/" and inside this env folder, terraform will automatically create Dev/Prod workspaces.
+- Only 1 bucket is created for workspace, inside that it will automatically create a default folder "env:/" and inside this env folder, terraform will automatically create Dev/Prod workspaces.
 - If you want to know workspace commands just "terraform workspace"
-- How to create workspace ? "terraform workspace new dev" do it in gitbash
+- How to create workspace ? "terraform workspace new dev" do it in gitbash.
 - When you are using terraform it has default variable that is "terraform.workspace"
 - So we use "lookup" function in workspace method to control different environments.
-- What is lookup function do is the below ?
+- What will lookup function do is the below ?
 - lookup(map, key) ---> Giving input as map and passing the key below is the example.
 - lookup(var.instance_type, terraform.workspace) ---> 1st one is map and another is key.
 - So which approach is better ? tfvars, workspace, different repos for different envs ?
 - What are provisioners in terraform ? are used to execute scripts or commands on a local machine or remote resource after it's created, typically used for initial configuration like bootstrapping.
 - Provisioners are used only for instances (or) EC2.
-- What is local-exec provisioner in terraform and what is syntax ? & enables a keyword "self"
+- What is local-exec provisioner in terraform and what is syntax ? & it enables a keyword "self"
 - Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts etc --> No remote access is need.
 - What is remote-exec provisioner in terraform and what is syntax ?